 Stigma of lung cancer and smoking

-It’s estimated now that 20-percent of people who get lung cancer are non-smokers, never-smokers or people who smoked a long time ago and didn’t smoke a lot.
-So if 20-percent of the patients getting diagnosed with lung cancer are non-smokers, it doesn’t seem right that somebody should ask if you smoked.
+It’s estimated now that 20% of people who get lung cancer are non-smokers, never-smokers, or people who smoked a long time ago and didn’t smoke a lot.
+If 20% of the patients getting diagnosed with lung cancer are non-smokers, it doesn’t seem right that somebody should ask if you smoked.
 That’s what happens.
-It happened to me, it happens to everyone.
+It happened to me; it happens to everyone.

 People ask if you smoked, and it’s like smoking is implicated in a lot of cancers.
 When someone gets breast cancer, you don’t ask if they smoked.
-That could have been one of the factors so the stigma, when you’re talking about the stigma, it’s the years of those campaigns of anti-smoking.
-The message was how do you not get lung cancer?
-Just don’t smoke and you won’t get lung cancer.
+That could have been one of the factors.
+When you’re talking about the stigma, it’s the years of those campaigns of anti-smoking.
+The message was, “How do you not get lung cancer?
+Just don’t smoke, and you won’t get lung cancer.”

 That’s not true.
 If you have lungs, you can get lung cancer.

 People who are advocating in the lung community and very active are talking about how anybody can get lung cancer.